weltliteratur/vossanto/theof/humans/statistics.md

 |  12        |  0.4%  |                         |  6288     |  0.3%	   |
 |  9         |  0.3%  | Travel Desk             |  23277    |  1.3%    |

-Note: there are many errors in the specification of the desks ... so this table should be digested with care.
+Sidenote: There are many errors in the specification of desks.

-authors
+Authors
 -------

-Extract the authors for the articles:
+Extract the authors of articles:

 ``` bash
 export PYTHONIOENCODING=utf-8